Black man peeking through white blinds looking to side

 List of test-blind schools

 In the last few months, there have been an increasing number of colleges that have decided to go test-blind.
 Most recently, the entire University of California system was ordered to go test-blind by the Superior Court of California (though it’s being appealed, so any students looking at these schools should keep their eyes open for changes).
 Right after that decision, Dickinson College became one of the few liberal arts schools that decided to become test-blind.
-The current list of test-blind schools in the US as of October 9, 2020 is as follows:
+The current list of test-blind schools in the US as of 2024 is as follows, with an asterisk indicating colleges with temporary policies:

 For more information—including an up-to-date list of test-optional schools, test-flexible schools, and test-blind schools—visit Fairtest.org.